 Breakfast: Middle Eastern Eggs in a Mug

 There's no need to take out the nonstick pan for these Middle Eastern-inspired eggs.
-Simply crack two eggs into a coffee mug and whisk them with a few additional ingredients.
+Crack two eggs into a coffee mug and whisk them with a few additional ingredients.
 Pop the mug into the microwave for a little over a minute, and then enjoy it with some whole-grain pita chips.

-Lunch: Leftover Mac and Cheese and Greens
+Lunch: Leftover Mac and Cheese and Peas

 That family-sized mac and cheese comes in handy for leftovers!
 Enjoy a second portion for lunch, and then freeze the rest of the pasta in individual containers for future use.